Counselor Who Questioned Lori Loughlin’s Daughter’s College Credentials Will Allegedly Testify In Case

 — East Bay Times (@EastBayTimes) May 16, 2019

-Loughlin and Mossimo have pleaded not guilty to charges of conspiracy to commit mail fraud, honest services mail fraud and conspiracy to commit money laundering.
+Loughlin and Mossimo have pleaded not guilty to charges of conspiracy to commit mail fraud, honest services mail fraud, and conspiracy to commit money laundering.
 They have also claimed that they did not know they were breaking the law.

-The couple is scheduled to appear in court on June 3, according USA Today.
+The couple is scheduled to appear in court on June 3, according to USA Today.